lucee/lucee-docs/docs/03.reference/01.functions/imageread/function.md

     - image
 ---

-Reads the source pathname or URL and creates a image.
+Reads the source pathname or URL and creates an image.